-Vouchers must be PROPERLY filled in before coming to the fair.

-Double entry cards must be filled out and securely attached to exhibit.
+Vouchers, double entry cards and statement cards should be filled out PRIOR to bringing items for judging the Friday of the fair.
+Double entry cards should be securely attached to the exhibit.

 As previously stated, Department H exhibitors will be paid premiums for no more than 20 exhibits (1 voucher sheet).
 Additional exhibits or classes will be competition for ribbons only.